 This is a gross misunderstanding of what it means to be “saved from sin”.
-Keep reading.
+Keep reading the passage in scripture.

 “For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.”
 (Ephesians 2:10)